 The strings formed can be compared to the 2nd Hebb’s postulate stating “Neurons that fire together, wire together”, as they group together using the exact timestamp.
 The pattern structure which is a linear juxtapositioning of tags and degree of weights (tag assemblies) can be compared to the Hebbian Engrams (Cell Assemblies) stated in Hebb’s 3rd postulate

-Now that the data is auto-organized in this fashion, we can now see how the machine self-learns and make autonomous decisions.
+Now that the data is auto-organized in this fashion, we can see how the machine self-learns and makes autonomous decisions.
 The machine will learn by detecting and matching these strings.
 The incoming memory string is decomposed to individual unit strings and compared against existing strings.

 Using these strings, the machine can quickly pull out the desired event by selecting all strings with the string type that contains the desired parameter.

 In case the machine wants to predict the occurrence of a particular event, it can select the string type that is created by past collection and come up with its prediction of the occurrence.
-This allows the machine to predict scenarios based on past learning and quickly come up with plan to achieve or action next steps to achieve the occurrence in minimum number of steps
+This allows the machine to predict scenarios based on past learning and quickly come up with a plan to activate the next steps in order to achieve the occurrence in a minimum number of steps.

-Based on continuous exact occurrences, the strength of the relationship between strings and string attributes grows more weight, finally reaching the state of confirmation (confirmed patterns).
-The threshold for confirmation has to be a present, so we know that the machine confirms the truth only after numerous exact occurrences.
+Based on continuous exact occurrences, the strength of the relationship between strings and string attributes carries more weight, finally reaching the state of confirmation (confirmed patterns).
+The threshold for confirmation has to be present, so we know that the machine confirms correctly only after numerous exact occurrences.

-Strings that don’t encounter exact matches can be termed as unconfirmed patterns, where the machine continuously regresses on the pattern by either establishing more relationships or by appending weights through subsequent data interactions
+Strings that don’t encounter exact matches can be termed as unconfirmed patterns, wherein the machine continuously regresses on the pattern by either establishing more relationships or by appending weights through subsequent data interactions.

 There might be a set of strings that show variance only in specific sectors even after a certain threshold.
-These account to unconfirmed patterns (as in pic)and are pushed back for further regression before it is committed as confirmed.
-Even confirmed patterns can lose it state of confirmation, even when a new string matches 99% of the existing string during the comparison.
+These account to unconfirmed patterns (as in Figure 4), and are pushed back for further regression before being committed as confirmed.
+Even confirmed patterns can lose its state of confirmation, even when a new string matches 99% of the existing string during the comparison.

-This job can be described as machine reasoning as the machine will explore every possible influencing attributes in order to understand the most deterministic pattern.
-Along with checking the pattern of these strings, the machine also checks if the weights also find the match.
+This job can be described as machine reasoning, as the machine will explore all possible influencing attributes in order to understand the most deterministic pattern.
+Along with checking the pattern of these strings, the machine also checks whether or not the weights also find the match.
 In case the string gets an exact 100% match but there is a difference in value in one of the unit strings, the machine puts it back into the unconfirmed state for further regression.

 Over a period of time, the machine will develop the capability to learn, understand similarities and differences, find answers to unique patterns and solve problems with greater intelligence.
-Using this technique, the machine can come up with decisions just like the way humans do.
-And, when integrated with motor parts, can perform actions autonomously in a real-life environment.
+Using this technique, the machine can come up with decisions the same way humans do.
+And, when integrated with motor parts, the machine can perform actions autonomously in a real-life environment.

-To sum up, the pattern matching and strings technique provides a holistic approach to creating a completely autonomous and highly accurate machine: one that can learn on its own without any human intervention.
+To sum up, the pattern matching and strings technique provide a holistic approach to creating a completely autonomous and highly-accurate machine: one that can learn on its own without any human intervention.

 Would love to hear your comments.